Play It Again, Sam - Art Gallery

-Linda spots a potential candidate (Diana Davila) standing at the end of the gallery in front of a Jackson Pollock - she urges Allan to go over and ask her out.
+Linda spots a potential candidate (Diana Davila) standing at the end of the gallery in front of the Jackson Pollock painting ‘Guardians of the Secret’; she urges Allan to go over and ask her out.

 Then ...
-He asks what she thinks of the Pollock whereupon she delivers a rambling esoteric monolog.
-Unphased, he delivers the funniest line in the movie ...
+He asks what she thinks of the Pollock whereupon she delivers a dark esoteric monolog.
+Unfazed, he delivers the funniest line in the movie ...

 "What are you doing Saturday?"